All Episodes

 They would have not had to pull this ad 20 years ago.

-And I find it frankly unfortunate that in a land with the First Amendment, particularly about political speech, uh, a group has been forced to pull its ad because it's not true.
+And I find it frankly unfortunate that in a land with the First Amendment, particularly about political speech, a group has been forced to pull its ad because it's not true.

 That shouldn't matter.

-And I understand I have researched this.
+I understand, I have researched this.

 CNN has even pulled this ad.

-Uh they didn't buy any time here, so we're going to do it free of charge.
+They didn't buy any time here, so we're going to do it free of charge.

 We regret that many people have misconstrued our recent advertisement about Mr. Roberts' record.